Writing and Reading

 How do I take the placement assessment?

-Can I practice for the placement assessment?
+What should I study to prepare for the math placement assessment?

 Is there a deadline to take the placement assessment?